Small Business

 Car rental agent handing you keys to rental car

 When renting a vehicle, it is important to understand the fees, insurance coverage and liability, as well as the terms and conditions of your rental agreement.
 The following tips are designed to help save you time and money.
-If you need assistance or have questions call your LegalShield provider law firm.
+If you need assistance or have questions contact your LegalShield provider law firm.

 1. Do your homework.
 Booking online may help you compare pricing, pickup locations and rental terms.
 Always review the rental company’s terms and conditions before making a reservation.
 Some companies restrict overall mileage or prohibit use of the rental vehicle in certain states or provinces.
 Rental companies may also limit who can drive the vehicle.
 Make sure you check before having a spouse or other person drive a vehicle you have rented.